rntz/datafun/README.md

   That is, its body `e` must be *monotone* in `x`; this is enforced by the type system.

 - `e₁ e₂` is function application ─ ordinary *or* monotone.
-In a language without quantified types, inferring which application is intended is easy.
-  (With quantifiers, maybe it isn't.
-Future work!)
+If you want type inference, this *might* break Hindley-Milner, but won't break bidirectional type checking.
 - `∅` represents the least element of a lattice type.

 - `e₁ ∨ e₂` represents lattice join.